-&lt;sup>8 For overviews see, for example, James Beattie, 'Recent themes in the environmental history of the British Empire', History Compass, 10,2(February, 2012), pp.129-139; Aaron Skabelund, 'Animals and imperialism: Recent historiographical trends', History Compass, 11,10(2013), pp.801-807; Jonathan Saha, 'Colonising elephants: Animal agency, undead capital and imperial science in British Burma', British Journal for the History of Science Themes, 2(2017),pp.169-189 On the distinctive paradoxical features that characterise the diverse world of insects see, Hugh Raffles, Insectopedia, (New York, 2010),pp.3-4.
+8 For overviews, see, for example, James Beattie, 'Recent themes in the environmental history of the British empire', History Compass, 10 (2012), pp. 129-39; Aaron Skabelund, 'Animals and imperialism: recent historiographical trends', History Compass, 11 (2013), pp. 801-7; Jonathan Saha, 'Colonising elephants: animal agency, undead capital and imperial science in British Burma', British Journal for the History of Science Themes, 2 (2017), pp. 169-89.

+$^{^9}$ On the distinctive paradoxical features that characterize the diverse world of insects, see Hugh Raffles, Insectopedia (New York, NY, 2010), pp. 3-4.

-Despite their apparently fragile and ephemeral bodies, insects were recurrent and almost pervasive.
-Political establishments, especially in the tropical colonies, interpreted insects diversely because of their alleged excessiveness.
-While various species of insects were suspected of being medical and agricultural pests, others were valued as potential commercial resources and lively capital.
-The enigma about insects percolated into the fields of knowledge.
-Entomologists debated whether insects were the least evolved among living creatures, or whether they constituted ideal models for technological as well as human social organisation; were insects endowed with traces of intelligence or were they instinct-driven machine-like automatons.
-Given the ascription of such commodious attributes, insects have served as enduring political and social metaphors, which were often connected to practices of dehumanisation and zoomorphism.
+these paradoxical characteristics related to the scale of insects as historical actors.
+Although insects were usually miniscule in size, they were innumerable.
+Despite their apparently fragile and ephemeral bodies, insects were recurrent and almost pervasive.10 Political establishments, especially in the tropical colonies, interpreted insects diversely because of their alleged excessiveness.
+While various species of insects were suspected of being medical and agricultural pests, others were valued as potential commercial resources and lively capital.11 The enigma about insects percolated into the fields of knowledge.
+Entomologists debated whether insects were the least evolved among living creatures, or whether they constituted ideal models for technological as well as human social organization; whether insects were endowed with traces of intelligence or whether they were instinct-driven machine-like automatons.12 Given the ascription of such commodious attributes, insects have served as enduring political and social metaphors, which were often connected to practices of dehumanization and zoomorphism.13

 The term entomo-politics also opens up for analysis the extent to which political power and insects were co-constituted.
-While highlighting the political and cultural contexts in which the natural characteristics of insects were defined, experienced and contested, the frame of entomo-politics also reveals how the evolve,31(2017),pp.46-53; Clapperton Chakanetsa Mavhunga, The mobile workshop: The Tsetse fly and African knowledge production, (Minnesota, 2018); Edward D. Melillo, 'Global entomologies: Insects, empires and the "synthetic age" in World History', Past and Present, 223,1(May, 2014), pp.233-270
+While highlighting the political and cultural contexts in which the natural characteristics of insects were defined, experienced and contested, the frame of entomo-politics also reveals how the persistent presence of these tiny and lively creatures was unavoidable in the shaping of the vocabulary and practices of political power.